fdlessard/SpringBootConfigurationProject/README.md

 # SpringBootConfigurationProject

-3 ways to handle files properties in SpringBoot
+Here we look at 3 different ways to handle files properties in SpringBoot

 1. @Value injection (see SomeSortOfServiceImplWithValue class)
 2.  @Value Map injection - SPEL hack (see SomeSortOfServiceImplWithValueMap class)
 3.  @ConfigurationProperties injection (see SomeSortOfServiceImplWithPropertyObject class)

+# Best practices for naming properties

+1. Start the property name with a prefix indicating were the property is used (if used in a single file) SomeSortOfService.property1= SomeSortOfService.property2=
+   ...
+2. Group generic error messages in one property file and prefix the name of the property with "message"

+  message.info.property1 ="An info message" message.info.property2 ="Another info message"
+  ...
+  message.warning.property1 ="A warning  message"
+  ...
+  message.error.property1 ="An error message"